PhilGoud/responsive-icon/README.md

 # responsive-icon
 Sick of responsive-representing logos with an iPhone and iPad home button and/or bezels like it it 2007 ?
 You don't want an iMac to represent the desktop ?

-There, i fixed it for you.
+There, I fixed it for you.
 Enjoy.

+There is a minimalistic version and a notch version (based on a random chinese Android phone.
+I don't remember which)

 /*
  * ----------------------------------------------------------------------------